grelich/muckraker/character.md

 ## Skills

 A muckraker needs to be talented to find the truth.
 Areas of expertise fall into **Mind**, **Body** and **Spirit**.
 If the skill has a *!* a genetic die and a harm is always required for those rolls.
 This is because those skills require inherently draining uses of your alien ancestry.
-Rolls without a *!* can be done without a genetics die, but if your *blessing* (see below) may be a benefit, you can choose to add it anyway.
+Rolls without a *!* can be done without a genetics die, but if your *blessing* (see below) may be a benefit, you can choose to add it anyway, for the benefits described in [prime mechanic](PrimeMechanic.md).

 When using body skills you must use a genetics die if you are doing something that would require **superhuman strength**.